Chaozhuang22/chaozhuang22.github.io/_posts/2024-02-12-qcm-alcohol.md

 Given the size of this dataset (25 x 10 x 5 = 1250 data points, 5 classes), I can't help but feel that training a neural network is such an overkill as this task can be solved much more effectively by less complex machine learning models, or even linear models.

 In this analysis, sensor signals from various mixing ratios and sensors are considered independent features, despite many being highly correlated.
 Consequently, we obtain a 25 x 51 dataframe, with one target column for alcohol type and 50 feature columns.

+The full analysis with code can be found in this [Kaggle notebook](https://www.kaggle.com/code/chaozhuang/alcohol-classification-w-qcm-sensors).

 ## EDA